 Between the years 1986 and 2009, Gurmit was also an active member of the Environmental Quality Council, Malaysia.
 In the 1990s, his activist spirit did not diminish as he was appointed coordinator of the Malaysian Climate Change Group (MCCG) which was jointly formed in 1992 by EPSM, CETDEM and the Malaysian Nature Society.
 He also served as the Regional Coordinator of the Climate Action Network Southeast Asia (CANSEA), which he played a key role in forming in 1992.
 Gurmit recalls the formation of CANSEA and its continued survival over 26 years, despite changes of coordinators and NGOs, as one of his proudest achievements.
 In the 2000s, he has been a member of several UNDP Malaysia Project Steering Committees including the Malaysian Industrial Energy Efficiency Improvement Project (2000-2007) and the Second National Communication project to the United Nations Framework Convention on Climate Change (UNFCC) which took place from 2007-2010.

-Looking back over his career, Gurmit recalls some of his best memories include “seeing energy conservation and renewable energy taking root in the country; having the Tembeling Dam cancelled; having Environmental Impact Assessments implemented more regularly; the success of CETDEM’s organic farming initiative; and the operation of an energy efficient and cool terrace house in SS2, Petaling Jaya.”
+Looking back over his career, Gurmit recalls some of his best memories which include seeing energy conservation and renewable energy taking root in the country; having the Tembeling Dam cancelled; having Environmental Impact Assessments implemented more regularly; the success of CETDEM’s organic farming initiative and the operation of an energy efficient and cool terrace house in SS2, Petaling Jaya.
 Although he is already 75 years old, Gurmit Singh has yet to retire from his cause for Mother Nature.
 He still sits on the Board of Directors for CETDEM as Chairman and serves in several other advisory roles.
-“Issues on the impact of climate change, water stresses, land management, unsustainable management of all resources, and inadequate political commitment continue to be a region.
-At the individual level, we can play our part to reduce our ecological footprints by learning and understanding how it can be done”, he stresses.
+“Issues on the impact of climate change, water stresses, land management, unsustainable management of all resources and inadequate political commitment continue to be a region.
+At the individual level, we can play our part to reduce our ecological footprints by learning and understanding how it can be done," he stresses.

 “Minimise my personal ecological footprint and do whatever good I can do to try to leave the world a better place when I depart.”